The Hudsucker Proxy: Plot

 Norville allows success to go to his head and becomes yet another uncaring tycoon.
 Amy, who had fallen for his naive charm, is infuriated over Norville's new attitude and leaves him.
-Buzz, the eager elevator operator, pitches a new invention: the flexi-straw.
-Norville dismisses it and fires Buzz.
+Buzz, the eager elevator operator, pitches a new invention: the bendy straw, which Buzz calls the "Buzz-sucker."
+Norville insults the idea and cruelly fires Buzz, ignoring his pleas that he needs the job.

 Meanwhile, Aloysius, a Hudsucker janitor, discovers Amy's true identity and informs Mussburger.
 Mussburger reveals Amy's secret identity to Norville and tells him he will be dismissed as president after the new year.
 Mussburger also convinces the board that Norville is insane and must be sent to the local psychiatric hospital.

 On New Year's Eve, Amy finds Norville drunk at a beatnik bar.
 She apologizes, but he storms out and is chased by an angry mob led by Buzz.
 Norville escapes to the top floor of the Hudsucker skyscraper and changes back into his mailroom uniform.
 He climbs out on the ledge, where Aloysius locks him out and watches as he slips and falls off the building at the stroke of midnight.

 While Norville plummets, Moses stops the building's giant clock, which freezes time.
 Waring Hudsucker appears to Norville as an angel and tells him to read the Blue Letter (still in Norville's uniform pocket) that was supposed to be delivered to Mussburger: it contains Hudsucker's instructions to transfer his shares to his immediate successor as president, rather than to the public.
 This would have been Mussburger, but, unaware of this, he proceeded with his scheme to elect Norville.

 Inside the building's giant clock, Moses fights Aloysius, defeating him.
 Norville descends safely to the ground.
 He and Amy reconcile.
-As 1959 progresses, Mussburger attempts suicide and is sent to an asylum, while Norville develops a new invention "for kids": another enigmatic circle on a folded sheet of paper that ultimately turns out to be a frisbee.
+As 1959 progresses, Mussburger, after learning about Hudsucker's instructions, attempts suicide and is sent to an asylum, while Norville develops a new invention for kids: another enigmatic circle that ultimately turns out to be a frisbee.